feskol/gitlab-arm64/README.md

 This repository provides **GitLab Docker images for ARM64 architecture**.

-GitLab does not officially support ARM64.
+GitLab does not officially support ARM64 yet.
-As a result, GitLab does not provide official **Docker images for ARM64**.
+As a result, GitLab does not provide **Docker images for ARM64**.
 While there are some repositories that attempt to address this issue, they often take time to release updates.
 This poses a challenge, especially when a security patch requires an immediate update.

-To solve this problem, I created this repository providing a Gitlab Action that checks for new releases twice a day and automatically builds a **Docker image** for the latest release.
+To solve this problem, I created this repository providing a Gitlab Action that checks for new releases daily and automatically builds a **Docker image** for the latest releases.

 ## ✨ Features